-Contact Mrs Moroziuk for more information.
+Contact Mrs Moroziuk, Head of Music, for more information.

 GCSE Food Preparation & Nutrition

 Why study GCSE Food Preparation & Nutrition?

 GCSE Food Preparation and Nutrition provides students with an understanding of nutrition, food provenance and the working characteristics of food ingredients.
 At its heart, this qualification focuses on nurturing students' practical cookery skills to give them a strong understanding of nutrition.